williamsca/recipes/_recipes/lemon-bars.md

 ---
 layout: recipe
 title: Lemon Bars
 description: While neither of us particularly crave lemon bars, these were easy to make and great to eat, as I hope you can tell from my expression above.
-On Renton's recommendation, we watched this demonstration on YouTube, but the chef was pretty obnoxious.
+On Renton's recommendation, we watched this demonstration on YouTube.
 prep_time: 20 minutes
-cook_time: 47 minutes # combined 22 + 25 minutes
+cook_time: 25 minutes
 temperature: 350°F
 servings: 16
 category: Dessert